pavithradileep/pavithradileep/README.md

 - 👀 I’m interested in  Python django Web Development ..
 - Interested in Front End Developement
 - 🌱 I’m currently  working on my project
-- 💞️ I’m looking to collaborate on .. working . django  ..
+- 💞️ I’m looking to collaborate on .. working .  as python django  developer ..
+-
  [- 📫 How to reach me
  pavithradileep12@gmail .com
               is  my email address ..and .